MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ## 13. Annotation

-The final step in this analysis will be the annotation of the DEGs.
-First we are going to download and install the libraries we need for the annoation:
+The next step in this analysis will be the annotation of the DEGs, usig the available annotations.
+We will also use the package **R2HTML** to create a HTML based report of the annotated genes.

 ```{r}
 > ##biocLite("lumiMouseAll.db")